 The hybrid cloud gives companies the reassurance that sensitive information, such as intellectual property or customer data, can still be stored and maintained within their own data centres.
 For organisations with lots of "cold" data - information that's accessed infrequently - it may also be cheaper to use a hybrid approach than full public cloud.

-The obvious problem with a multi-cloud environment is the 'multi' part, as the more you use the more complicated it gets.
+The obvious problem with a multi-cloud environment is the 'multi' part, as the more platforms you use the more complicated it gets.
 This could lead to mismanagement and result in increased costs and disrupt your business, not to mention, the more clouds you use, the more you'll need to secure.